 Mirror mirror on the wall, am I above them all?

 When we apply for a job, workshop, or conference, we are often asked, 'why would you like to do this?'.
-Well, the more appropriate framing of this question is, 'why do you deserve this over someone else?'.
+Well, what they really want to know is, 'why do you deserve this over someone else?'.

 To answer this question, we need to know two things; our skillset and self-worth.
 Most of us already know the things at which we shine.
 So, the skillset is done!
 Check.